samdalvai/Wordle/README.md

 * Working demo of the command line version: https://replit.com/@samdalvai/WordleCommandLine#index.ts
 * Working demo of the React version: https://snack.expo.dev/@samdalvai/wordle-react
 * Working demo of the React Advanced version: https://snack.expo.dev/@samdalvai/wordlereactadvanced

+Please note that for the two `React` versions of the application, if you want to run the mobile version of the app, you will need to install the [Expo Go](https://expo.dev/client) application on your smartphone.
+Some functionalities of the game are restricted only to the mobile version, for example "sharing" your win.